July 1 is the start of the fiscal year for WHOA and your dues of $35.00 can be sent to our Treasurer: Fred Beck 6652 Daryn Drive, Westhills, CA 91307

 Another option is to utilize one of the City of Calabasas permitted Mobile Car Wash operators.
 The City ensures that all operators use appropriate preventative measures whenever they are engaged in car washing activities.
 For a complete list of permitted mobile car washing companies, please visit www.cityofcalabasas.com/environmental/mobile-car-wash.html.

-IRRIGATION IS NOW LIMITED TO TWICE PER WEEK
+IRRIGATION IS NOW LIMITED TO ONCE PER WEEK

-At their November 24 meeting, the Las Virgenes Municipal Water District (LVMWD) Board of Directors adopted a new policy limiting potable water irrigation to twice per week.
+The Las Virgenes Municipal Water District (LVMWD) Board of Directors adopted a new policy limiting potable water irrigation to once per week.
 The new action was taken because the District has fallen below the State Water Resources Control Board mandate to reduce usage by 36 percent or face significant financial penalties of up to $10,000 per day.

 The action taken by the LVMWD Board includes: